Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BusinessContinuityModule/6.4.1/readme.md

 **Dependencies/References:**

-* There is a dependency to "US 5.1.1- As an Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions."

-* There is a dependency to "US 5.1.6- As a (non-authenticated) Backoffice User, I want to log in to the system using my credentials, so that I can access the backoffice features according to my assigned role."
+* There are no dependencies to other US.

 **Input and Output Data**

 **Input Data:**

 * Typed data:
-    * E-mail
-    * Password

 **Output Data:**
 * Display the success of the operation

 ## 3. Analysis